rl1987/trickster.dev/tricksterblog/content/post/javascript-ast-manipulation-with-babel-transform-prototyping-and-plugin-development.md

-In our previous code in the previous posts, we had parsing, AST traversal, code generation as separate steps, which is good for understanding what's going with the code, but introduces a bit of repetitive boilerplate.
+In our previous code in the previous posts, we had parsing, AST traversal, code generation as separate steps, which is good for understanding what's going on in the code, but introduces a bit of repetitive boilerplate.
 Now we are using `transformFileSync()` function that does all three steps for us.
 It takes a file path to input JS file and a list of plugins.
 Each plugin is a named AST manipulation step that entails one or more visitor functions that are